Exciting news from Camp K!!!

-Most Partner Camps provide a 2-in-1 camping experience for kids without disabilities.
-The campers will spend half of each day at our partner’s facilities, learning about many exciting subjects, such as art, science, veterinary medicine, robotics, leadership, and many other great themes.
-Then, they will spend the other half of the day at Camp K, where they will participate in outdoor learning activities and nature education, swim, ride horses, traverse our high and low ropes courses, fish, hike, play water games, make s’mores at a campfire, and much more.
+Most of Partner Camps provide a 2-in-1 camping experience for children without disabilities.
+The campers will spend half of each day at our partner’s facilities, learning about many exciting subjects, such as art, science, veterinary medicine, leadership, etc. Then, they will spend the other half of the day at Camp K, where they will participate in outdoor learning activities and nature education, swimming, engaging with horses, traverse our high and low ropes courses, fish, hike, play water games, make s’mores near a campfire, and much more!

-Learn more about, and register for our Partner Camps at: www.campk.org/partner-camps
+Learn more about specifics, and register for our Partner Camps visit: www.campk.org/partner-camps

 After living half my life in Europe and half my life in the U.S., and traveling the world, I find that the same divisive issues we are facing here at home are very similar issues that are dividing people all around the world.
 We are entering uncharted territory.
 The world is becoming very small, and the future is unclear and uncertain.
 We live now in what scholars have called a “condition of globality.”
 Careers, family life, community activities, and even mental health all depend, to some degree, on our understanding of the astonishing complexities that intertwine all human beings.
 The ability to “think the world”—its economy, science, technology, politics, and culture—must be a primary aim of all education today.